Edition Date August 18, 2021

 6. International transfers

-We may transfer your data outside the European Economic Area (EEA) to countries that do not have the same level of data protection as your country.
-Unless the recipients are located in countries that have been deemed acceptable the European Commission (or are certified under a standard such as the EU-US Privacy Shield Framework), we make such transfers pursuant to standard contractual clauses approved by the European Commission.
+We may transfer your data outside the United Kingdom and European Economic Area (EEA) to countries that do not have the same level of data protection.
+Unless the recipients are located in countries that have been deemed acceptable the European Commission or you have consented to the transfer, we make such transfers pursuant to standard contractual clauses approved by the European Commission.
 You may contact us for more information about such transfers and the specific mechanism used to transfer your personal data outside the EEA.

 7. Data security